mskepasts/Documentation/README.md

     1. This is where the repositories at default will be saved
     2. If you want you can create a subfolder for the repositories from this class (see part 3. v.)
 3. Now we will clone two repositories that will allow us to us grasshopper and python to communicate to the robots <br/>
-  To clone each repository it is going to be the same process except for the step iii.
+_(To clone each repository it is going to be the same process except for the step iii.)_
-    1.o to file and select clone repository
+    1. to file and select clone repository
     2. In the new window select the URL option
     3. Under repository URL type